tonypilz/TypeBasedEnum/README.md

 }
 ```

-The code in `variant_helper.h` provides the function `vahlp::toString()` which simply prints the type typename of the argument.
+The file `variant_helper.h` contains the function `vahlp::toString()` which simply prints the type typename of the argument.

 ### Unstringify

-The unstringification of regular enums requires stringification combined with a facility to iterate all possible enum values.

-The unstringification of typebased enums requires stringification combined with a facility to iterate all possible enum values, which can also be derived from the type-information provided by the variant type:
+The unstringification of typebased enums can also be done fully generic by employing the type-information provided by `std::variant`:

 ```cpp
 #include <iostream>